MONTGOMERY, Ala. (WSFA) – Once again, the Alabama law enforcement community is grieving the death of one of their brothers in blue.

 “Your heart sinks number one because, you know, any violence towards law enforcement is not only a disrespect of the authority of that office, but again, it sends a message throughout many communities that law enforcement simply in respect to that they should be,” Marshall said.

-He said there is no reason to believe Williams’ death was related to the unrest as people protest against officer brutality.
+He said there is no reason to believe Williams’ death was related to the unrest as people protest against officer brutality. what 30 free spins no deposit required uk is.

 Seven officers died in the line of duty in 2019.